 Let’s round off with some of the new additions in Microsoft Teams which your customers might not yet be aware of.
 More and more people are using Teams, so these productivity tips could be very useful right now.

 First up, Project Cortex.
 This is a tool to help individuals get up to speed with workflows – we can imagine it being handy for onboarding new starters, or for employees who are changing teams or responsibilities.
 It can automatically identify a project that is underway in a business, who is working on it, what documents are associated, and when relevant meetings occur.
-So an individual can find information related to their projectright away, saving time and energy for everyone involved.
+So an individual can find information related to their projects right away, saving time and energy for everyone involved.

 Next, there are a bunch of improvements to the videoconferencing function.
 You can now view up to 49 people in gallery mode for large meetings, for example.
 Microsoft have introduced background noise depression, which should help avoid having to listen to your colleagues’ fire alarms, washing machines or nearby roadworks.